William Carey University College of Osteopathic Medicine - WCUCOM

 - Completed in 2021, the Health Sciences Building houses all WCU Health Science programs.
 WCUCOM added a west wing with two 3,300 SF lecture halls seating up to 220 each and additional office spaces.

-- COM Academic Building houses two lecture halls, OPP lab, classrooms, study rooms, and a research laboratory.
+- COM Academic Building houses two 5,000 SF, brand new lecture halls with seating up to 280, offices, study rooms, and a research laboratory.
+The new lecture halls will be completed in Winter 2025.

-- COM Asbury Administrative Center houses the Office of Diversity, Rotations department, OPP faculty and OMM Scholars Clinic.
+- COM Asbury Administrative Center houses Office of Assessment, Rotations department, OPP faculty and OMM Scholars Clinic.

 - COM Turner Medical Arts Building houses the Innovative Learning Center with 16 clinical diagnostic and treatment rooms, eight student conference rooms, study areas, and faculty offices.